kasakun/Wine-Inventory/README.md

 Four default categories are implemented: red, rose, white and sparkling.

 ## Search
 Allow partial search and capital insensitive.
+The partial seach means that once the string input is contained by the specific tag, the search engine will show the result.

 ## Enter New Wine
 User must input all fields to input the element.